PTsolvers/gpu-workshop-JuliaCon23/README.md

 - an effective inversion approach using the adjoint state method and retrieving the adjoint variables automatically via automatic differentiation tools on GPUs
 - a few minor modification steps to execute the inversion script on multiple GPUs allowing for massively parallel large scale inversions on GPU-powered supercomputers

-Thanks for making it up to here :100:
+Congrats for making it up to here :100: